ncm2/ncm2/README.md

 # A Completion Framework for Neovim

-This is my **experimental** completion framework for neovim, which offers great flexibility for writing your own completion plugin, including async support.
-For more information, please read the **[Why](#why) section**
+This is an auto-completion framework for neovim, which offers great flexibility for writing your own completion plugin, including async support.
+For more information, please read the **[Why](#why) section**.

 ## Available Completion Sources